salybu/myblog/data/authors/default.md

 github: https://github.com/salybu
 ---

-GN Lee is a junior Front-end developer who is searching a job.
-She always want to be a better person as a professional developer and also as a co-worker.
+I am a junior Front-end developer who is searching a job.
+I always want to be a better person as a professional developer and also as a co-worker.

-So, as a one step of "Being a better version of me" journey, She started writing technical posts in this blog.
+So, as a one step of "Being a better version of me" journey, I started writing technical posts in this blog.

-Her programming skills or developer's mindset will improve by writing every post. and also She hopes all these posts help other developers like her who are looking for a guide.
+My programming skills will improve by writing every post. and also I hope all these posts help other developers like me who are looking for a guide.